anthonydahanne/terracotta-db-cloud/kubernetes/aws-kops/README.md

 And then open this url : http://localhost:8001/ui

+If you're asked to login, simply get a token from kops :

+    kops get secrets --type secret admin -oplaintext

+and  don't forget to re enable the proxy :

+    kubectl proxy

 ### DANGER ZONE !
 Once you're done with your cluster, don't forget to delete all AWS resources :